Padavalkar/Business-Insight-360/README.md

 ### Project Execution:

-#### Step 1: Load the data into a MySQL Database and connect it to Power BI.
+**Step 1**: Load the data into a MySQL Database and connect it to Power BI.

-#### Step 2: Review and delete default database relationships created by Power BI; create required dimension tables in Power Query.
+**Step 2**: Review and delete default database relationships created by Power BI; create required dimension tables in Power Query.

-#### Step 3: Validate data using tables in Power BI and match values with provided data.
+**Step 3**: Validate data using tables in Power BI and match values with provided data.

-#### Step 4: Transform data, e.g., create a dynamic Last Sales Month Reference table.
+**Step 4**: Transform data, e.g., create a dynamic Last Sales Month Reference table.

-#### Step 5: Create calculated columns in Power Query (e.g., fiscal_year) and merge tables.
+**Step 5**: Create calculated columns in Power Query (e.g., fiscal_year) and merge tables.

-#### Step 6: Perform data modeling using a Star Schema to connect dimension tables with fact tables.
+**Step 6**: Perform data modeling using a Star Schema to connect dimension tables with fact tables.

-#### Step 7: Create calculated columns using over 40 DAX formulas, verifying them with MySQL or Excel.
+**Step 7**: Create calculated columns using over 40 DAX formulas, verifying them with MySQL or Excel.

-#### Step 8: Optimize the report to reduce file size for easier sharing and access before designing and building dashboards.
+**Step 8**: Optimize the report to reduce file size for easier sharing and access before designing and building dashboards.

 ### Building The Dashboard